 The HR Investigator may come across as neutral, polite, and professional, and you may trust him or her.
-You may even perceive you have HR in your corner.
-However, if you decide to file a complaint with the Equal Employment Opportunity Commission (EEOC) or take other action, that same HR Investigator will be helping to respond to your complaint.
+You may even perceive that you have HR in your corner.
+However, if you decide to file a complaint with the Equal Employment Opportunity Commission (EEOC) or take other formal action, that same HR Investigator will be helping to respond to your complaint.

 In this case, that nice HR person will be helping to defend the company against your claim.
 Your relationship with the HR Investigator is a business one, so treat it as such.

 What to Do Before Filing an Employee Complaint

 1. Name (or list) the offending behavior(s).